 There are two avenues to find the equipment, and I have done both.
 You can look for a restaurant that is going out of business, or you can find a company that deals exclusively in used equipment.
 If you go the route of a dealer, just be sure to check out their reputation, and see if the service what they sell.
 An advantage to buying from a dealer is that they deliver and will set things up and connect the equipment.
 There may be a fee for that.
+In our city, there is a junior college with a culinary school, and occasionally they have equipment auctions.
+That is where I found the best prices I have ever seen.
+They also take good care of equipment, so if there is anything like that near you, call and ask if they ever liquidate their equipment and how they do that.
 Shop around and compare price and service.
 Don't be afraid to bargain.
 That is how these places operate, they frequently purchase their wares at going out of business auctions or directly from someone who is going out of business and they always offer bottom dollar, so don't be afraid to do a little wheeling and dealing.
 All they can do is say no, but it could save you big time.
+Make sure if you are buying from a equipment dealer that you negotiate delivery and set up in the deal.
+Finding and hiring someone who moves that type of equipment is pretty expensive.